-When I find great sales on groceries or other items we use regularly, I don’t hesitate to buy cases of it.
+When I find great sales on groceries or other items that are on our survival food list, I don’t hesitate to buy cases of it.
 Surprisingly, the clerks rarely ask you why you’re buying so much.
 Expiration dates don’t bother us much, and we use what we buy and we buy what we use and if you make a trip to the supermarket only to buy 6 cans of beans when they’re on sale, you haven’t saved very much.
 Expiration dates don’t matter with shampoo, conditioner, soap, detergent, toilet paper, plastic forks and spoons.

 Although it’s a bit more costly, we’ve begun buying our cornmeal, beans, rice, wheat and several other items in #10 cans, because, with just Karen and me eating it, the larger containers may not stay as fresh.
 We do have a supply of wheat and beans in 5 gallon buckets since we’ll likely have to feed our kids and grandkids plus some friends if it comes to that.